Running QA Routines¶

 This section will follow the nomenclature in the BagIt terminology section.

-will refer here to the root of the breakout
+The starting / will refer here to the root of the breakout

 A

-payload directory containing the datafiles that will be checked.A
+/datapayload directory containing the datafiles that will be checked.A

-tag file that conforms to the R2R QA 2.0 Schema schema.
+/qatag directory containing at a minimum a*_qa.2.0.xmlttag file that conforms to the R2R QA 2.0 Schema schema.
 The prefix of this xml file is probably some combination of cruise name and breakout id, however this is not too important, only that exactly one file matches this pattern.

-file and does not do any validation that this breakout conforms to the BagIt specification.
+While the BagIt spec requires all the actual content to be in the /data directory, r2r-ctd just uses the paths inside the manifest-md5.txt file and does not do any validation that this breakout conforms to the BagIt specification.

-The details of what cruise specific files are being looked for within the /data
+The details of what cruise specific files are being looked for within the /data directory are in the API documentation.

-for what is considered as a station[2], and r2r_ctd.checks.check_three_files
+Specifically r2r_ctd.breakout.Breakout.stations_hex_paths for what is considered as a station[2], and r2r_ctd.checks.check_three_files for what each station is expected to have.

-QA Template File: *_qa.2.0.xmlt
+QA Template File: *_qa.2.0.xmlt¶

 This xml file is the “template” that will both be updated with the results of the QA routines, but also contains some of the metadata that the breakout files are tested against.
 Specifically, the cruise start/end dates and the bounding box.